Meet Alastor

 Meet Hoppy

 Hoppy gets her name naturally, she loves to hop and play in typical lory fashion.
 While she is picky about who holds her, she does love to watch people, play with her toys, and be talked to.
-If she talks, it is very quiet.
+When she talks, it is very quiet, so listen closely.
 She says, “Come here!”
-Lorys have a special diet of fruit and nectar and with that they have long barbed tongues that like to touch EVERYTHING.
-If you interact with Hoppy through the bars please do not let her lick your fingers as we have a lot of germs on our hands that can make her, and any bird here ill.
+Lories have a special diet of fruit and nectar and with that they have long barbed tongues that like to touch EVERYTHING.
+If you interact with Hoppy through the bars please do not let her lick your fingers as we have a lot of germs that can make her, and any bird here, ill.

 About Red Lories